sparkflows/sparkflows-docs/docs/tutorials/machine-learning/telco-churn-prediction.rst

 Telco Churn Prediction
 ======================

-Fire Insights enambles us to create a Random Forest Model to predict churn and evaluate the results.
+Fire Insights enables us to create a Random Forest Model to predict churn and evaluate the results.

 The dataset is artificial Churn Data based on claims, similar to real world.
 It is taken from the following location.